Savvy executive job seekers know that targeting and job search research are the very first steps in landing a great-fit new job.

 - Yelp – Consumer ratings for various service-related companies

-And two other places you may not have thought of:
+And two other places you may not have thought of for research:

 → Job aggregators like Simplyhired and Indeed